 If you want it to be full-screen every time, you can configure it by clicking the More Option (the triple dots) beside the Discard Draft button, and select "Default to full Screen", now your compose windows will become full-screen.

 You can undo sending emails in case you change your mind or need to make adjustments.
 You can turn this on by going to Setting > Undo Send, here you can set the time limit of 5, 10, 20 and 30 seconds, this means the users have up to 30 seconds to undo sending emails.

 6. Inbox Type

-User can classify what they want to see in their inbox.
+Users can classify what they want to see in their inboxes.
 Go to the inbox tab to the left.
-While hovering over inbox, click on the upside-down arrow button.
+While hovering over the inbox, click on the upside-down arrow button.
 Here you will see 5 inbox type options that you can choose to your liking.